-Wells Fargo’s Path to Good Credit offers a credit education resource with helpful tips, information, and interactive quizzes to help you learn more about establishing good credit and how it can help you achieve your financial goals.
+These are just a few of the tips you should keep in mind as you work to build strong credit.
+Wells Fargo’s Path to Credit is a credit education resource with additional tips, information, and interactive quizzes to help you learn more about how to establish healthy credit and how it can help you achieve your future financial goals.